garden-io/garden/docs/reference/project-config.md

 [scan](#scan) > exclude

-Specify a list of POSIX-style paths or glob patterns that should be excluded when scanning for modules.
+Specify a list of POSIX-style paths or glob patterns that should be excluded when scanning for configuration files.

 The filters here also affect which files and directories are watched for changes.
 So if you have a large number of directories in your project that should not be watched, you should specify them here.